ReadingAndThinking.com

 Hugo regarded the revolution as a force to sweep the darkness, and in Dickens's writings, the Great Revolution was one of "the human imagination created countlessly insatiable and unsatisfied monsters".
 The symbol of the Great Revolution is the guillotine.

 The interesting thing is, yes.
-This Dickens did not expand the discussion but just said lightly: "It replaced the cross." cross.
+Dickens did not expand the discussion but just said lightly: "It replaced the cross." cross.
 This is another tradition they have used to fight against the guillotine for more than 1,700 years.
 This tradition originated from a man who is said to have never been involved in sin and has never wronged anyone.
-In order to prove that love does not count as human evil, and life is better than death-he does not hesitate to suffer poverty, humiliation, humiliation, and death, and he is hung on the cross without complaint.
+To prove that love does not count as human evil, and life is better than death-he does not hesitate to suffer poverty, humiliation, humiliation, and death, and he is hung on the cross without complaint.

 If he wanted to collect debts, all those who stood under the cross He was not immune, but before he died, he only said one sentence: "Father forgive them because they don't know what they have done."
 Hugo mentioned Jesus as if he was a hero, a kind of noble.
 The incarnation of the spirit inspires more people to win glory with their own efforts; Dickens mentioned that Jesus always died for a person when someone was heartbroken or someone was about to die, and he was resurrected, and he became countless people who were about to die.

 The comfort and hope in people's hearts.
 Dickens insisted on this belief in all his novels and used it to break the impenetrable world of the iron barrel.
-As a result, the originally hidden line was suddenly highlighted: Dane returned to Paris when he was most dangerous and was sentenced to death in order to save the butler who was persecuted for serving their home.
+As a result, the originally hidden line was suddenly highlighted: Dane returned to Paris when he was most dangerous and was sentenced to death to save the butler who was persecuted for serving their home.

 Manette and Lucy, together with their servants and a friends-a group of five people did not hesitate to follow France and share the troubles with Dane.
 Carton also came to Paris for Lucy's sake.
 This boat looks fragile and has no resistance in the face of the violence that is about to press down.
 It is like a cart, a big dog, and a big guillotine that are used to resist the old men.